 When someone is abusing a benzo, there are very clear signs that will emerge.
 High doses of benzodiazepines in the short-term can cause confusion, dizziness, drowsiness, weakness, blurred vision, slurred speech, and difficulty breathing.
 If individuals take enough of a benzo, they may slip into a coma.
 Long-term abuse of a benzo can also cause anorexia, insomnia, anxiety, and headaches.

 People who abuse benzos for a short time may not experience adverse side effects when they stop using.
 However, if they continue to abuse one of these drugs, users will eventually develop a tolerance and take more of the drug in order to get the same effect.
 When these individuals increase their benzo use, they often become dependent on the substance and experience withdrawal symptoms when they stop taking it.
-Withdrawal symptoms for benzos include increased tension, sleep disturbances, confusion, tremors, nausea, weight loss, muscular pain, hallucinations, seizures, and depression.
+Withdrawal symptoms for benzos include:

 If you or a loved one shows signs of benzo abuse or experience withdrawal symptoms when you stop using, it’s time to look into addiction recovery.